 - 1/2 teaspoon sea salt Add to list

-- 2 carrots, washed and grated Add to list
+- 2 carrots, grated Add to list

-In a large saucepan, add the millet, water and salt.
+In a large saucepan, add millet, water and salt.
 Bring to a boil then reduce heat.
 Cover and let simmer for 20 to 25 minutes, without stirring.
 Lift the lid and tilt the pan to see if the water has been absorbed.
 The millet will fluff up and expand to almost 4 times the original amount when fully cooked.

 Let millet cool slightly then mix together remaining ingredients while warm for a hot side dish or allow to cool completely for a chilled salad.
 Leftovers can be kept refrigerated for 3 to 4 days.